 If you have more than one full day in Creel you could venture further afield.
 A multi-day Copper Canyon hike into the canyon with camping sounded like a great option.

 If you decide to do one of these or similar I’d recommend contacting one of the Copper Canyon tour agencies in town.
 The most popular are Three Amigos, Eco Alter Native Tours and Canyons Adventure.

 Day 3 Creel to Divisadero/ Posada Barrancas

 “Puente Alta” by railsnroots is licensed under CC BY NC

 The time you get up on day three will depend on which El Chepe train you’re catching from Creel.
-Chepe Express leaves from Creel at 8 am on Tuesday, Thursday and Sunday arriving in Los Mochis at 5:40 pm, whilst El Chepe Regional leaves at 11:47 am on Monday, Thursday and Saturday.
+Chepe Express leaves from Creel at 8 am on Tuesday, Thursday and Sunday arriving in Los Mochis at 5:40 pm, whilst El Chepe Regional leaves at 7 am on Monday and Saturday.

 Museo de Arte Popular

 Seconds from the train station on the other side of the platform is the Museo de Arte Popular.
 It’s a small museum with displays of photographs and other exhibits of Rarámuri culture.
-It’s a simple museum and only costs 10 pesos (£0.40) to enter.
 It’s worth a quick look if you want to learn more about the Rarámuri who live throughout Copper Canyon.